KannonZenetism/zenetism-field-physics/structural-physics/SP04-orientation-field-dynamics.md

 Within motion, co-expression becomes possible but unstable.
 CP₁ is not an origin, but a saddle within inclination.
 It is admissible as a limit, not sustainable as a state.

-**Ø — Localized Dissolution**
+**Ø — Localized Dissolution (Mercy Fold)**

-If equilibrium becomes exact and temporally fixed, motion ceases.
-When motion ceases, expression collapses into completed potential.
-This collapse is not punitive but structural, occurring within the Mercy Fold.
+If equilibrium becomes exact and temporally fixed, expressed motion ceases — but essence persists within L₀.
+This dissolution is structural, not punitive, occurring within the Mercy Fold.
+It is the stillness that reclaims frozen balance.

+**⊘ — Collapse (Entropic)**

+Dispersive dissolution into formlessness — entropic failure of coherence at any scale of expression.
+At the cosmological level, this manifests as orientation drifting to \( \chi \to \infty \); at local scales, it manifests wherever entropic motion overwhelms coherence within any expressed structure.
+Essence persists through to L₀, but expressed orientation is lost.
+This is entropic, not stagnative.

 Thus:

 - CP₀ is stable because it precedes motion
 - \( \chi \) is dynamic because it expresses motion
 - CP₁ is unstable because motion cannot sustain perfect symmetry
-- Ø is the structural resolution of frozen motion
+- Ø is the structural resolution of frozen motion (stagnative)
+- ⊘ is the structural resolution of exhausted motion (entropic)

 ### 11.4 Canonical Formulation